The Healing Power of Music

 I am sharing this story with you, dear reader because it has several lessons to teach.

-Ask yourself why; a child with problems like ADD and ADHD disorder quietens down when he hears or sings his favorite song?
-Or why a child who stutters forgets to stutter after he’s played a song he enjoys?
+• Why does a child with problems like ADD and ADHD disorder quieten down when he hears or sings his favorite song?

-So, the next time you hear someone say music is just a hobby, try and list all the reasons why music is important.
+In the meantime, the next time you hear someone say music is just a hobby, try and list all the reasons why music is important.
 You’ve learned a few of them today.
 If you are still not convinced, contact me or start music lessons and find out.

 Music is a powerful and beautiful thing.
 It is heaven sent and it has the power to heal and uplift.
-So let the Music start working its magic in your life.
+So, let the Music start working its magic in your life.

 https://www.wsj.com/articles/how-music-soothes-the-troubled-soul-1443042660